abkenar/RobustGSensing/README.md

 ### Packages

-This framework consists of three main packages: groupsense, honeybee and robustness as can be seen:
+This framework consists of three main packages as can be seen in the follwoing image:

-![Alt text](https://github.com/abkenar/RobustGSensing/blob/master/figures/packages.png "Project Packages")
+* #### _GroupSense_:
+ GroupSense recognizes physical activities of a group using wearable sensors.
+* #### _HoneyBee_:

-GroupSense recognizes physical activities of a group using wearable sensors; HoneyBee is an opportunistic offloading model for mobile edge crowds for forming device clouds on the fly.
+ HoneyBee is an opportunistic offloading model for mobile edge crowds for forming device clouds on the fly.
 In the Honeybee model, mobile devices can share work using p2p connectivity.

+* #### _Robustness_ :
 Robustness handles a robust P2P connections between devices.

+![Alt text](https://github.com/abkenar/RobustGSensing/blob/master/figures/packages.png "Project Packages")

   ### _GronustSense-Sim_ (Simulator)

 In order to run our scenario in larger scale scenarios and in a more realistic manner, a sensor data simulator called GroupSense-Sim was built to generate the required sensor data based on real data which was collected beforehand.
 The simulator is able to generate accelerometer data for a range of atomic activities (such as walking, running, standing, cycling and jogging) from two sources: a smartphone and a smartwatch.
 The simulator can generate random coordinates for individuals with a given starting point and route path for a certain period of time for a given activity.
 For example, by defining an expression and passing arguments: an activity (for instance walking), start time, end time, route path and individual/group, the simulator generates the GPS data.